Majorin Elizabeth Bijval

 to sugar cane production and sold it in 1841 - two years before her death in England.

-The Google Translator gives us: " Then the plantation came into possession of Majorin Elisabeth cheers (Bijval).
-This made a sugar plantation of.
-The cotton plantation Bremen at the mouth of the Warrappakreek was in her possession.
-She married John Buschman and the next owner also was listed ME Buschman.
-The purchase of Bremen was not so successful.
-She had been abandoned in 1833 and was completely washed away by the ocean in 1834.
-In 1841 Marjorin Elizabeth sold the plantation to HA and HE Buhk and JF Betten.
+The Google Translator (interpreted by me) gives us: " Then the [La Singularité] plantation came into possession of Majorin Elisabeth Bijval.
+She turned it into a sugar plantation [it had been a coffee plantation].
+She also owned the cotton plantation 'Bremen' at the mouth of the Warrappakreek.
+She married John Buschman and the next owner is listed as M.E.
+Buschman.
+The Bremen Plantation was not so successful.
+It was abandoned in 1833 and was completely washed away by the ocean in 1834.
+In 1841 Marjorin Elizabeth sold the plantation to H.A. and H.E.
+Buhk and J.F.
+Betten.

 In Periodical Accounts Relating to the Missions of the Church ..., in April, 1829, a missionary, W.C.
 Genth visits La Singularité (in the Neighbourhood of Paramaribo) and says that it is being turned into a sugar plantation.
 "Canes are planted, and expensive arrangements already made".